-Indo Cine Appreciation Foundation in association with Consulate of Spain in Chennai, are organizing a festival of Spanish films under the them “Made by Women”.
+Indo Cine Appreciation Foundation in association with the Consulate of Spain in Chennai is organizing a festival of Spanish films under the them “Made by Women”.
 The festival began with a screening of a short film Miss Wamba that was about a lady with a heavy past behind her, stealing in funerals.

 Growing up, I have observed my father, who was the publisher of a famous Dictionary (LIFCO English-Tamil Dictionary) in Tamil Nadu (India) I became intrigued as the film progressed.
 I wish there were works like this, that document the early dictionaries (or Tamil encyclopedia அஷ்டாவதானம் வீராசாமி செட்டியார் எழுதிய விநோத ரச மஞ்சரி) that came in various Indian languages in the last 200-300 years.